-Tagaytay City is located in the province of Cavite, Philippines.
+Tagaytay City is in the province of Cavite, Philippines.
 It is considered as one of the country’s popular tourist destination due to its cool climate during the fourth quarter of the year.

 According to history, the word Tagaytay came from “TAGA” it means to cut and “ITAY” which means father.
-Derived from the story of a father and son who were said to be on a wild boar chase when the animal they were pursuing suddenly turned and attacked them.
+Derived from the story of a father and son who were on a wild boar chase when the animal they were pursuing suddenly turned and attacked them.
 It’s a defense mechanism to combat the action of the wild boar.

 In the afternoon the environment is already foggy, and you can feel a cool and windy surroundings, it’s the month of December, so you can expect some coldness in this place.

-You can also see churches around as most people here are Roman Catholics.
+You can also see churches around, as most people here are Roman Catholics.

 There are also a lot of deliciously made products here that you can buy and eat while on the road, just like the following:

 It is a kind of baked product that was made from coconut fruit added with milk and other creamy mixture inside.

 It is a kind of candy like food that is made from coconut sport and sugar, it was shaped into a bite sized pieces that you can enjoy as finger food.

 It is a sun-dried banana slices that was added with sugar.

 You can also buy sweet dried anchovies, pastillas and fruit candies like tamarind and ube.